alphas12/Prog2Reviewer/MIDTERM/arrayImplementation/README.md

 **Challenge:** Try to write the definition of the code based on the provided picture.

 ## Version Two
-- List is a pointer to a structure containing an array and variable count.
+- List is a pointer to a structure (a dynamic) containing an array and variable count.

 <img src = "../../images/versiontwo.png">